technofocus-pte/mdrnzappsdtbsdepth/Lab 2/Lab 2 - Migrate an on-premises SQL Server to Azure SQL Database.md

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image72.png)

-17. Once the registration is successful, **close** the Configuration Manager.
+17. Once the registration is successful, **Finish** the Configuration Manager.

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image73.png)
+18. Click **Close**.
     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image74.png)

-18. Once this is done, after few minutes, the status of the Integration runtime will change to **Online**.
+19. Once this is done, after few minutes, the status of the Integration runtime will change to **Online**.
 Proceed to the next step once it is **Online**.